serenity-is/docs/startsharp/features/email-client.md

 ## Ensuring The `sergen.json` Points The Right File

-The `sergen.json` should points the right directory.
+The `sergen.json` should point the right directory.
 We already copied the `.config/sergen.base.json` file in to our `my-features` directory.

 ```json
 {